Flooristics, LLC

 Share Button

 Struggling with vinyl seam failure?
-Vinyl flooring is some of the most popular material chosen by home owners and business owners today.
-That’s because it is affordable and easy to maintain, and it comes in such a range of patterns, colors and styles.
+Homeowners and business owners choose vinyl flooring more than almost any other flooring material today.
+That’s because it is affordable and easy to maintain, and it comes in such a range of patterns, colors, and styles.
 However, one of the biggest complaints about new vinyl flooring is that the seams can sometimes fail.

 Causes of Vinyl Seam Failure